alpaddesai/VolunteerCommunityServicesinAmerica/README.md

 ### Professional Development Co-chair for Society of Women Engineers (SWE)-Boston '04-'05.

-### OASIS leader & member of the planning committee for the International Carnevale '05 NEU
+### OASIS leader and member of the planning committee for the International Carnevale '05 NEU

 ### Member of search committee for the Director of the Asian American Center at NEU